Selling a House with Tenants in California - Easy Process for Landlords

 Can I evict my tenant in California if I want to sell?

-You can only evict your tenants in California if you have just cause for doing so and you go through the proper legal channels.
-Just cause can either be fault based, such as if your renters breached their lease, or no fault, such as if you’re planning a major renovation.
+You can only evict your tenants if you have just cause for doing so and you go through the proper legal channels.
+Just cause can either be fault based, such as if your renters breached their lease, or no fault, such as if you're planning a major renovation.

 If tenants are impacted by the sale, are there financial incentives or assistance programs in California?